 Understanding the health of your project is at the heart of effective project management.
 The Cost Performance Index…

+What is cost?
 Cost is the value of an activity or asset.
-Generally, this value is determined by the cost of…
+Generally, this value is determined by…

 Related resources

-9 benefits of using a Project Controls Software
+9 Key Benefits of Using Project Controls Tools

 Read blog articleThe power of metrics in the Construction Industry